Martin Vengadesan: Career

+In December 2024, he joined the MCMC, simultaneously taking up an advisory role in the Communications Ministry.
+In this capacity he published opinion pieces supporting the Anwar Ibrahim government’s positions and reforms.

 Activism

 Vengadesan was a trade union official from 1998 to 2008, eventually becoming general treasurer of the National Union of Journalists, Malaysia.

 A socialist, he joined Parti Rakyat Malaysia in 1995, and was general secretary of its youth wing at the time of its merger with Parti Keadilan Nasional, during which he helped to write the new party's constitution.
 He specifically penned a clause calling for the replacement of race-based affirmative action with needs-based benefits.

 He was briefly a vice-president of the youth wing of the new entity Parti Keadilan Rakyat from 2003 to 2004.

 A student of left-wing history, he met and interviewed figures of the Communist Party of Malaya such as secretary-general Chin Peng, chairperson Abdullah CD and women's leader Shamsiah Fakeh.

 He also interviewed veteran leaders of the Parti Sosialis Rakyat Malaysia like Kassim Ahmad, Syed Husin Ali and Abdul Razak Ahmad, as well as Socialist Party of Malaysia leaders Mohd Nasir Hashim, Dr Michael Jeyakumar Devaraj and S. Arutchelvan.

 Conversely he has also interviewed former Inspector General of Police Tun Hanif Omar, former Armed Forces chief General Zulkifli Mohd Zin and former Malbatt head Brigadier General Abdul Latif Ahmad.

+From 1998 until 2020, he was also a participant in the Reformasi, Bersih and Lawan street rallies and protests.